 Check out the video below to see what biological changes to expect during menopause:

 How to Take Care of Your Aging Body

+All aging women should spend time carefully considering the status of their health to determine whether changes need to be made in how they’re caring for their bodies.
+Since postmenopausal women are more likely to experience osteoporosis, it is important make sure you are consuming plenty of calcium and vitamin D. Excessive salt consumption and soda are known to contribute to bone weakness and should be avoided when possible.
 No matter your risk factors for heart disease, it is recommended that all aging women adopt a heart-healthy diet full of leafy greens and foods high in omega-3s.
 Additionally, foods like red meats and high-fat dairy shouldn’t be consumed on a regular basis, as they have been found to contribute to cardiovascular disease.

 Managing the Symptoms of Menopause